 Last year, all of the traumatic emotions resurfaced.
 My regular therapist was one of the people who could not hear my medical issues and at one point called my severe illness and misdiagnosis an ‘opinion’, so I couldn’t go to her anymore.
 Joep also didn’t believe me, and he was also overwhelmed, responding from old coping strategies, triggers and childhood reflexes as well.
 I couldn’t go to him either.
 I tried to talk to friends, but it didn’t help… I needed to talk to Joep or my therapist.
 Why?
 Because frankly, they are the only two people I had any healthy attachment to.
 I needed to feel safe and reconnected again.
 Instead, I could not, and the stress has been screaming through my body.
 Now, 12 months later, parts of my brain and body have a new pathway etched through them, that sears in pain whenever anything happens that reminds me of my illness, Joep’s response to my illness, my therapist’s response, the way I myself acted, the way medical healthcare professionals responded, the way mental healthcare professionals responded.
 I’m afraid it will take a lot of time for this to heal.
 I do not feel any connection with other people at the moment, however hard it may be for you to read this.
 I feel numb, disconnected from myself and others.
 What I need a lot, right now, is to escape in the way that I escaped from the emotional violence in my home: By spending alone time at my computer, where they didn’t disturb me.
 It’s a self-soothing technique.
 I’m exhausted.
 Part of me just wants to go to sleep and never wake up.

 This week was the first time that I told a family member, my aunt: I was abused as a child.
 Her response was empathetic and sad.
 She didn’t know that I (we) had gone through so much.
-After she divorced her husband (who was a blood relative of one of my parents), my parents blocked her out of our life.
+After she divorced her husband (my mother’s brother), my parents blocked her out of our life.
 We haven’t been in touch since.
 My brother has been in touch with them in the past, but I myself..
 I fled from home and didn’t have much of a social life back there anymore.
 I never visited my aunt, I didn’t have the energy.
 Or the guts.
 I don’t know which.
 I think mostly because I am terrified of people, terrified that they will approach me angrily or in disregard, or that I will do something that will put them off or that they will get sick and tired of me eventually.
 My parents, especially my father, were extremely dangerous to my health, happiness and general well-being.
 If your caregivers are that dangerous, and you’re bullied in school, and nobody genuinely understands what you’re going through, as a child you conclude only one thing: Everyone is dangerous.
 My mother did stick up for me once, by biking angrily to a parent of a child who bullied me and demanding that this child stopped bullying me.
 Didn’t work of course… What I needed was emotional support.
 I never got any.
 If my mother had known how to give that, I know she would have done it.
 But she didn’t know how to give me that, because she’s mindblind.
 The double-bind is that she doesn’t know what she doesn’t know and so she cannot see the things she failed to do for me.
 She always did her best, she truly did.
 She did every single thing she could think of, whenever she could.
 If anyone had taught her how to soothe her children, she would have done it in a heartbeat.
 But she was also unavailable a lot of the time, when she had a meltdown or was otherwise emotionally overwhelmed.

 My father is a self-centered bastard who doesn’t care about anything except his own victimhood.